Does any of this feel familiar?

 If you are on Tableau Server, these locations may be Tableau sites or projects.
 If you are on Tableau Cloud, it will likely make the most sense to establish these locations as projects, since a single Tableau Cloud account permits only one site.
 The diagrams to follow illustrate these separate locations as Projects, a feasible and realistic option whether you’re on Tableau Server or Tableau Cloud.

 Structure can also be replicated across functional areas or groups within a subfolder structure:

 The above example is an approach we commonly see where the Sandbox, DEV and PROD is replicated across several business functions; depending on your organization, the principle may be similar but nuanced.
+The next diagram depicts a slight variation, in which PROD content sits directly inside the parent project, and a single sub-project is used to discern any non-production content, such as DEV, Sandbox or Archives.
 As long as you are consistent with that sub-folder structure, that is key.

 This is where content is in the DEV location for the purpose of promoting to PROD following an approval process.
 Below is what this looks like in practice: